Making + Using Topicals for Pain

 Gently insert into the slow cooker and cover the cooker.

-Allow to macerate for 2-4 weeks, shake regularly.
+Let the oil infusion macerate for 2-4 weeks, shake regularly.

 Strain through a fine mesh cloth and mix in 1 x 500IU capsule of vitamin E oil for every 200-250ml of infused oil.